-GASB Statement No. 69 - Government Combinations and Disposals of Government Operations.
-The provisions of GASB Statement No. 69 are effective for financial statements beginning after December 15, 2013.
+GASB Statement No. 76 - Hierarchy of Generally Accepted Accounting Principles for State and Local Governments.
+The provisions of this statement are effective for fiscal years beginning after June 15, 2015.
+The District has implemented the provisions of GASB Statement No. 76 in the current year.
 There was no effect on the District's accounting or financial reporting as a result of implementing this standard.